microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 ### Schema Changes

 As of 2024-04-25,
-all edits/transactions have the implicit constraint that the schema is not changed concurrently to them.
+All edits/transactions have an implicit constraint: the edit must not be concurrent with a change to the schema.
-Similarly, all schema changes have the implicit constraint that neither the schema nor the document data is changed concurrently to them.
+This is true of schema changes themselves, which also have an additional constraint: the schema change must not be concurrent to a data change.

 This is tolerable because schema changes are rare.
 The merge semantics will be improved in the future to be less conservative.